-Carotid endarterectomy is more effective than treatment with medicine alone in preventing stroke for people who have symptoms that can be attributed to a 70% to 99% blockage of the carotid arteries.2
+Carotid endarterectomy works better than treatment with medicine alone in preventing stroke for people who have symptoms that can be attributed to a 70% to 99% blockage of the carotid arteries.2

-The major risks associated with carotid endarterectomy are:
+The major risks linked with carotid endarterectomy are:

 What To Think About

 Carefully weigh the benefits and risks of surgery, and compare them with the benefits and risks of medicine therapy.
 The success of medicine therapy will depend on how much narrowing (stenosis) is present in the arteries and the choice of medicine.
 Risks of surgery depend on your age, your overall health, the skill and experience of the surgeon, and the experience of the medical center where the surgery is done.